Connecticut Dog Bite Lawyers

 - 90% of those male dogs have not been neutered

 If you or a loved one has been bitten by a dog that is not your own, you may be eligible to pursue a compensation lawsuit.
-At our firm, we have a team of skilled dog bite lawyers that are able to advise you on the best course of action.
+At our firm, we have a team of skilled dog bite lawyers who are able to advise you on the best course of action.

 Local Injury Law Firm Helping Dog Bite Victims

 The majority of dog bite victims in the United States are young children.
-Aggressive dogs bite more than 500,000 people annually resulting in 12 fatalities a year, and although suffering an injury is not easy to deal with under any circumstance, an unprovoked dog attack can be an incredibly traumatic experience, with long-lasting physical, emotional, and psychological effects—especially for young victims.
+Aggressive dogs bite more than 500,000 people annually resulting in 12 fatalities a year, and although suffering an injury is not easy to deal with under any circumstance, an unprovoked dog attack can be an incredibly traumatic experience with long-lasting physical, emotional and psychological effects – especially for young victims.